caml-pkcs11/opkcs11-tool/WIN32.md

   * Use WODI package manager to install **camlidl**

-Third:

-  * Start a Cygwin shell:
+Third, start a Cygwin shell:

     #replace test with you current user
     cd /cygdrive/c/Users/test/Downloads